Palash1249/Customer-Analysis-Dashboard/README.md

 ## Internship Context

-**Fennark (DevCraft) Virtual Internship Program — Data Analysis Track** This project is **Task 1** of the internship: analyze the Superstore sales CSV using Pandas to compute total revenue, identify top products, and visualize results with bar charts.
+**Fennark (DevCraft) Virtual Internship Program — Data Analysis Track** This project is **Task 2** of the internship: The objective is to analyze the Superstore sales CSV using Pandas to compute total revenue, identify top-performing products, and visualize the results using charts.

 ## Objective
 Analyze customer purchases and find the most valuable customers.